 Add More Layers and Textures!

 It’s winter here which means it’s pretty chilly in this old Victorian townhouse!
 So I threw a few blankets on top of the duvet to keep the warmth in (and to keep my cat off the nice duvet).
 These blankets are both from Ikea.
 I’m like a magpie when it comes to throws and blankets, I just don’t think you can ever have enough!
 It’s so easy to change up the look of a whole room just by using a few blankets or quilts.
+You can also look into bedding throws to create a contrasting look that will complement your bedroom walls.
+For instance, If you have a beige theme in your bedroom, you can bring in the contrast through brown or orange pillow covers, cushions, and throw duvet.

 Splash Out on Bedding

 The place where you’re really going to feel the difference when it comes to luxury is in your duvet and pillows.
 If you look after it properly a good quality set of pillows and duvet will last you for years to come so it’s really worth looking for something high quality and in the luxury high end of the market.
+There are different styles of bedding depending on moods and themes that you can explore to pick one that feels right for your bedroom.
+You can find Catherine Lansfield bedding here, which comes in a variety of designs and fabrics often designed with a balance between luxury and comfort.

 I’ve always favoured proper feather duvets in the past because I like to be really warm when I sleep even in winter.
 It’s probably a habit I’ve learned from living in slightly draughty Victorian houses since I was a small child!
 But I think for this winter I might bite the bullet and splash out on Mulberry Silk-Filled Bedding which really is a true luxury item.
 Mulberry silk is finer than almost any other kind of silk you can buy, so it really traps the warmth in between the fibres while still being beautifully breathable.